dcampos/nvim-snippy/README.md

 These are some of the advantages of this plugin when compared with other snippet plugins for Vim/Neovim:

 * Core Neovim only, no external dependencies.
-* Uses built-in `extmarks` feature, avoiding insertion of markers in the text.
+* Built-in `extmarks` integration, avoiding insertion of markers in the text.
-* Simple snippet file format, no need to edit JSON files by hand.
+* Straighforward snippet file format: no need to edit JSON files by hand.
-* No need to define snippets in Lua or Vimscript code.
+* Eliminates the need to define snippets in Lua or Vimscript code.
-* Simple and standard snippet syntax.
+* Clean and standard snippet syntax.

 ## FAQ